 The EVI and the IEA were involved in the Transport Focus of the Lima Paris Action Agenda (LPAA) and contributed to the drafting of the Paris Declaration on Electro-Mobility and Climate Change and Call to Action, calling for a deployment of electric vehicles compatible with a 20% share of all road transport vehicles in 2030, including more than 100 million cars (up from 1 million in 2015).
 They EVI and IEA also gathered consensus from partners and stakeholders to endorse the Paris Declaration.
 Read more...

-EVI has launched a data update of its 2013 Global EV Outlook.
+The Electric Vehicle Initiative (EVI) has launched a data update of its Global EV Outlook.
 The two-page data sheet presents insights and essential data from EVI’s 16 countries across seven years.

-The data presented shows an increase in sales of electric vehicles, charging infrastructure, and a decrease in battery costs.
-The work is a collaborative effort of EVI member countries to continue the baseline-setting work of the 2013 Global EV Outlook, to bring a clear and current picture of EV deployment today.
+The data presented shows an increase in charging infrastructure and sales of electric vehicles as well as a decrease in battery costs.
+The work is a collaborative effort of EVI member countries to continue the baseline-setting work of the Global EV Outlook of 2013, to bring a clear and current picture of EV deployment today.

 New EV City Casebook Released with Support from the IEA